LuiSlacker/express-visualizer/README.md

 ```
 ## Features

-Displays all endpoints registered with an express-app and show each middleware stack.
-Also works for [nested routers](http://expressjs.com/en/4x/api.html#router).
+* Displays all endpoints registered with an express-app
+* Shows the global middleware stack applied for each endpoint
+* Also works for [nested routers](http://expressjs.com/en/4x/api.html#router) in Express 4.

 ## Usage